zijie-cai/Image-based-Maze-Generator-and-Solver/README.md

 # Image-based Maze Generator and Solver 🌐🔍

 ## Overview
 This repository showcases an intuitive image-based maze generator and solver.
-The project employs fundamental algorithms and offers detailed Jupyter Notebook guides for both the generator and solver.
-Engaging visualizations make understanding the algorithms both enjoyable and informative.
+The project employs fundamental image processing and path search algorithms and includes detailed Jupyter Notebook guides for both the generator and solver.
+Engaging visualizations make understanding the algorithms more enjoyable and informative.

 ## 📸 Visual Demonstrations
 Here is a live visualization of how the maze is being generated: